The Parson Capen House was the home of Topsfield’s minister Joseph Capen from 1683 to 1725.

 Also in October, Parson Capen was one of the ministers who signed the introduction to Increase Mather’s Cases of Conscience of Evil Spirits, which reiterated that the devil could take on the appearance of an innocent person.
 Spectral evidence would no longer be allowed in future court cases.

-Joseph Capen died at the age of 66, on July 30, 1725.
+Joseph Capen died on July 30, 1725, at the age of 66.
 His wife Priscilla died on October 18, 1743, at the age of 85.
 They are buried in the Pine Grove Cemetery.
 Their graves are said to mark the location of the pulpit of the second meetinghouse (1663-1703).

 Anna Balch Jordan, the great-great-great granddaughter of Joseph and Priscilla Capen, inherited the house from her father in 1897.
 In 1913, she sold it to the Topsfield Historical Society, whose secretary George Francis Dow then beautifully restored the building.
 Dow’s invaluable History of Topsfield, Massachusetts was published posthumously in 1940.